Hamidreza3252/Extended-Kalman-Filter/README.md

 # Kalman Filter Cheat Sheet

-- I have prepared this repository to summarize Kalman filter processes based on following resources:
+- I have prepared this repository to summarize Kalman filter processes based on following resources (the credit mainly goes to them):

   - [Lectures in the Kalman Filter](http://www.ilectureonline.com/lectures/subject/SPECIAL%20TOPICS/26/190)
   - []()